ema987/pre-commit-kmm/README.md

 Notes:
 - change `rev` to another tag or specific commit if needed
+- SwiftFormat can also run on Linux machines if you install Swift first.
+See [Install Swift on Linux](https://github.com/marketplace/actions/install-swift-on-linux) for GitHub actions.
 - if you want all the hooks to run even if there is an error in a previos one, remove the `fail_fast` param, it defaults to `false`